codeequity/codeEquity/docs/raw-ceManual.md

 ## Linkages

-CE Server's subhandlers interact with GitHub via Octokit, and with the AWS Backend.
-These APIs frequently require information related to the operation at hand that can not be found in the notification.
+CE Server's subhandlers interact with GitHub via GraphQL API, and with the AWS Backend through it's Lambda interface (XXX revisit XXX) links.
+These APIs frequently require information related to the operation at hand that can not be found in the notification's payload.
 For example, closing a PEQ issue in GitHub will cause CE Server to move that issue into the **Pending PEQ Approval** column.
 The move requires the project ID and column ID of the target column, neither of which are to be found in the `issue:closed` notification.